KaizerHind/GamemodeBase-MySQL/Version 1.0/README.md

     |—— ./include/ <-- Contains common variables and/or enums.
     |——— ./include/Modules/ <-- Stores the native functions and forwards created.
     |———— ./include/Functions/ <-- It stores simple callbacks without much work.

+	This version contains very little registry information, so works as a base to learn MySql.
+	Contains basic questions to register and Spawn on the Server.
 ----